StructInf/StructInf.github.io/pages/home.md

 ## About

-The StructInfer dataset is a collection of synthetic dynamical systems.
+The DoSI dataset is a collection of synthetic dynamical systems.

-- The dataset contains more than 2,310 trajectories of interacting dynamical systems.
+- The dataset contains more than 213,445 trajectories of interacting dynamical systems.
 - The features are one-dimensional or four-dimensional.
 - The trajectories with Gaussian noise enable the objective evaluation of the robustness of structural inference methods.